Makar8000/BozjaNotifications/README.md

 ### Installation

 1. Make sure you have [ngld's OverlayPlugin and cactbot](https://gist.github.com/ngld/e2217563bbbe1750c0917217f136687d#how-do-i-install-overlayplugin-or-cactbot) installed.
-2. Download the latest code from [the main branch](https://github.com/Makar8000/BozjaNotifications/archive/main.zip)
+2. Download the latest code from [the main branch](https://github.com/Makar8000/BozjaNotifications/archive/main.zip).
-3. Extract the ZIP anywhere you like
+3. Extract the ZIP anywhere you like.
 4. In ACT, go to `Plugins` tab -> `OverlayPlugin.dll` tab -> Click on `New`.
 5. Enter anything for the name (ex.
 Bozja Notifications) and in the Preset dropdown select `Custom` -> `MiniParse`.
 6. Click on the Overlay you just created on the left panel, and uncheck `Show Overlay` (make sure `Enable Overlay` is still checked).